Publisher: Red Candle Games

 The game begins with some strange images and wandering back and forth through classrooms in a school trying to get to the top floor.
 The game involves finding items and then figuring out where to use those items.
 Like most adventure games it’s best to wander through the entire area first, pick up all the items, and then go place them where they are needed.
 There are three areas that are like this and then the final area is actually just walking around making story choices.
 It’s kind of strange as the pacing is really broken up throughout the entire game.
-There will be some chase sequences, tense atmosphere, then enemies you need to avoid by holding your breath and walking past them slowly, or even turning away as to not stare into their gaze.
+There will be some chase sequences, a tense atmosphere, then enemies you need to avoid by holding your breath and walking past them slowly, or even turning away so as to not stare into their gaze.
 It’s an interesting concept and puts you on the edge of your seat with the amazing sound effects and disturbing soundtrack.

 A lot of the sound effects and music remind me a lot of Silent Hill.
-The pounding heart beats, screeching static, and urgency felt throughout.
-The game isn’t’ so much gory, but just overall weird and disturbing which is just fine.
+The pounding heartbeats, screeching static, and urgency were felt throughout.
+The game isn’t so much gory, but just overall weird and disturbing which is just fine.
 I enjoyed the gameplay and scares quite a bit, but the story was definitely lacking.
 I could tell there was something about the main character being involved in a forbidden book club, her inner torment of her parents fighting, and some sort of guilt about being responsible for a death, but it never wove together or meant anything.
 There’s a lot of poetry and ancient proverbs thrown around the game, but all this accomplished was confusing me more as to what is going on.
 As it is, the game can be beaten in less than 4 hours, so it’s important to get the story across as strongly as possible since you can’t drag it out.